Payday loans, and other short-term lending

 - the length of the loan or total amount repayable was higher

-On the other hand, we might agree that it's proportionate for a lender to have gathered less information if you hadn't already needed to borrow from them before, your loan was for a shorter period, or where the repayment was a small proportion of your income.
+On the other hand, we might agree that ’s proportionate for a lender to have gathered less information if you hadn't already needed to borrow from them before, your loan was for a shorter period, or where the repayment was a small proportion of your income.

 Putting things right

 If we think something has gone wrong, and you’ve lost out as a result, there are a range of things we might ask a lender to do to put things right, depending on the circumstances.
-This usually involves putting you back in the position you’d be in if things hadn’t gone wrong.
-It might include, for example:

 - refund the interest and charges you’ve paid